Selecting a Violin Bow

 Frequently, customers have difficulty answering that initial question, beyond that they are looking for a "better" bow.
 But, the conversation typically then centers around one of two things – either improving handling or improving tone.

-Dollar for dollar, carbon fiber bows tend to handle better than wooden bows.
-This is a generalization, and not true in every case.
-Conversely, dollar for dollar, wooden bows tend to draw a more desirable sustained tone.
-That's not to say that some wooden bows don't handle extremely well, or that some carbon fiber bows don’t sound gorgeous.
-But, when comparing comparably-priced bows, the carbon fiber will often win out in handling and agility, while the wood wins out in tone.
+Dollar-for-dollar, carbon fiber bows tend to handle better than wooden bows.
+I do not say that carbon fiber bows are better - just that at a given price point, they tend to handle better than wood.
+This is a generalization, and not true in every case, of course.
+Conversely, dollar-for-dollar, wooden bows will often draw a more desirable sustained tone.
+Though, in passing, I will say that this depends greatly on the tonality of your violin.
+Dark sounding violins frequently sound better paired with the relative brilliance of carbon fiber, in which case a good carbon fiber bow may both handle and sound better for you, at a comparitively low price.
 The artistry in selecting a bow is in finding the tonality that best matches your particular violin, while also matching your demands for agility and performance, within the budget you have to work with.
 At the end of the day, the goal is to find a bow that is going to allow you to make the music that you want to make.
 Let’s first dig in to some of the nuances of bow tonality . . .

 Tonality